Associate PI Scheme - FAQs

 How many Associate PI trainees will I be responsible for as a PI?

 The general rule is that one Associate PI Trainee is permitted per study, per site.
-There may be more than one PI within a single Trust for one study, for example if hospitals within a Trust contribute to a study independently from each other, and if each hospital has a dedicated PI for the trial, there could be an Associate PI Trainee at each of these hospitals to work alongside each PI.
+There may be more than one PI within a single trust for one study.
+For example if hospitals within a trust contribute to a study independently from each other, and if each hospital has a dedicated PI for the trial, there could be an Associate PI Trainee at each of these hospitals to work alongside each PI.

-Please note, it’s important to be aware that an Associate PI Trainee is someone who is currently on their 6-month tenure, but has not yet completed the scheme.
+Please note, it’s important to be aware that an Associate PI Trainee is someone who is currently on their 6 month tenure, but has not yet completed the scheme.
 Whereas an Associate PI is someone who has finished their 6-month tenure, submitted a completed checklist, and successfully received a certificate granting them ‘Associate PI’ status.

 If you are the PI for more than one study, provided that each of the studies is registered with the Associate PI Scheme, you may have an Associate PI Trainee for each of the studies you manage locally.